tsujamin/digi-approval/casestudy/case-study.md

 ## Forming the team and the concept
 We first became aware of the challenge as individuals in late 2013.
 The challenge was discussed socially amongst the ANU's Computer Science Students' Association, and from that a loose, unnamed group was formed.

-We initialy approached the technical side of things in general terms:
+We initially approached the technical side of things in general terms:
  + We firstly settled on the idea of a workflow engine, after briefly toying with an enhanced Smart Forms system and a Finite State Machine solution.
  + Because we had existing expertise in development in the team, we built an open source stack around technologies we already knew and trusted.
  + Due to the short time frame of the competition, we verified that the bulk of the project could be built by composing existing open source components.